MobiBench: Multi-Branch, Modular Benchmark for Mobile GUI Agents: Related Works

 \textbf{Multi-path Offline Benchmarks.} Evaluating long-horizon tasks with multi-path diversity remains a long-standing challenge in offline benchmarking.
 While various approaches have been explored to address this, scalable solutions remain elusive.
 Notably, Mobile-Bench-v2~\cite{mobile-bench-v2} leverages a state–action transition graph~\cite{mobilevlm} to support multi-path evaluation.
-However, constructing such graphs for new applications incurs substantial overhead, limiting practical scalability.
-Another line of work employs simulated environments that replicate the front-end behavior of real web pages~\cite{realbench} to ensure robustness and reproducibility.
+However, constructing such graphs requires exhaustive annotation and incurs substantial overhead and cost, limiting practical scalability.
+Another line of work employs simulated environments that replicate the front-end behavior of real web pages~\cite{realbench}.
 Yet, accurately replicating the complex logic of real-world applications demands significant engineering effort, making this approach difficult to scale across diverse domains.

-\textbf{Modular Evaluation of Agents.} As agent architectures become increasingly complex, several works have begun exploring component-level evaluation.
-AgentSquare~\cite{agentsquare} decomposes agents into modules such as Planning, Reasoning, Tool Use, and Memory, and quantifies each module’s contribution in a controlled online setting.
-BrowserGym~\cite{browsergym} provides a unified evaluation platform that enables systematic comparison of diverse agentic techniques.
+\textbf{Modular Evaluation of Agents.} Recently, motivated by the increasingly fragmented nature of modern agentic architectures, few works in the Web agent domain have introduced frameworks for module- or model-level evaluation.
+Notably, AgentSquare\cite{agentsquare} decomposes agents into Planning, Reasoning, Tool Use, and Memory modules and quantifies each module’s contribution within a controlled online environment.
+BrowserGym\cite{browsergym} provides a unified platform that allows researchers to easily evaluate diverse agentic techniques and switch between models.

-Building on this direction, we introduce the first modular benchmarking framework designed specifically for Mobile GUI Agents.
-We formally decompose the end-to-end mobile agent pipeline into key functional modules and enable controlled, isolated evaluation of each component.
-To make such modular analysis both scalable and reliable, we further pair this framework with a multi-branch static dataset—a new offline benchmarking paradigm that captures real-world path diversity without the engineering burden of online environments.
+Inspired by this line of works, we present, to the best of our knowledge, the first modular benchmarking framework tailored to Mobile GUI Agents.
+We formally decompose the end-to-end agent pipeline into key functional modules and design our benchmark to support isolated, systematic evaluation of each component.
+Furthermore, to make these evaluations more effective and reliable, we introduce the concept of a \textit{multi-branch static dataset}---a novel benchmarking paradigm that captures path diversity without requiring complex online environments.